misaelnieto/misaelnieto.github.io/_posts/2018-10-02-exercising_the_transfer_matrix_method.md

 ## Propagation matrix

 The propagation matrix describe the effect on the incident field when it propagates through the layer.
-To find this matrix we need to calculate the propagation coefficient (phase differential?) for the silicon layer 3 at //( \lambda = 600 nm //) so we can use the phasorial notation:
+To find this matrix we need to calculate the propagation coefficient (phase differential?) for the silicon layer 3 at λ= 600 nm.
+We will use the phasorial notation, which is easier to deal with:

 $$
  \beta_3 = \frac {2 \pi d_z}{\lambda} n_3 cos \phi_3